edictlab/SimpleFSM/README.markdown

 They are necessary for a proper functioning of this DSL.

 #### A class
-Objects of `TransitionFactory` class are used for making transitions specified in `event` clauses that are inside `transitions_for` code blocks.
+Objects that are instances of `TransitionFactory` class are used for making transitions specified in `event` clauses within `transitions_for` code blocks.
+User code should not utilize this class.

 #### Class and instance methods
 The following methods should not be overriden: